baz-l/Data-Science-Projects/README.md

 Feel free to adjust the file names and descriptions to match your specific project's structure and functionality.
 Let me know if you need further assistance!

+## Acknowledgments

+We would like to express our gratitude to the following individuals and organizations for their contributions and support:

+- **Datahut**: We are thankful to Datahut for providing us with the opportunity to work on this project during our internship.
+Their guidance and mentorship have been invaluable in the development of this software.
+- **Y Combinator**: We are grateful to Y Combinator for providing valuable insights into the startup ecosystem and for inspiring this project.
+- **Open Source Community**: We extend our thanks to the open-source community for creating and maintaining the tools and libraries used in this project, including Selenium and ChromeDriver.
+- **Contributors**: A special thank you to Sir Tony Paul who have helped improve this project through feature suggestions, and valuable insights.

+Your support has been instrumental in making this project a success.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.